-You can use the following environment for free to create environments for the languages R and Python.
-The provided default environment for this size uses Python 3.5.
+Watson Studio offers one default Anaconda-based environment for the languages R and Python for free.
+The free default environment uses Python 3.5.
 If you want to work with Python 2.7 or R, create an environment based on the free default and select Python 2 or R as the software configuration to use.

 Default Python 3.5 Free

 Software configuration: Anaconda 5.0; Hardware configuration: 1 Core / 4 GB RAM

 - You can create any number of these small runtime environments and customize them but only one free environment can be active at any one time.